- Chart

 Core Business Areas

-- Private Banking: Delivers wealth management services to high-net-worth individuals and families.
+- Private Banking: Through Coutts and Adam & Eve, the group offers wealth management, investment advice, and private banking services to high-net-worth individuals and families.

 Leadership and Structure